-The Web houses lots of resources you will use as a student, including EagleNet for administrative functions, UMW Blogs for Web publishing, and the "Domain of One's Own" initiative, where you can claim your own Web domain and hosting space.
-Canvas, our online learning system, is used by many UMW faculty as an integral part of their courses.
+The web houses many resources you will use as a student, including research databases, UMWBlogs for web publishing, and the "Domain of One's Own" initiative, where you can claim your own web domain and hosting space.
+Canvas, our on-line learning system, is used by many UMW faculty as an integral part of their courses.
 See technology.umw.edu/new for details on these systems and how to get access.

 Students living in residence halls have Internet and television services included as part of their room and board fees.
 ResNet, provided by Apogee, delivers wired and wireless Internet service for your computers, printer, gaming systems, and mobile devices.
 Premium services are available at an additional cost.
-Check out technology.umw.edu/new for details and specs for the services available.
+To see the available services, check out technology.umw.edu/new.
+You will set up your ResNet account when you move in to your residence hall.

-Finally, getting technology help when you have questions is as simple as contacting the IT Help Desk - 540/654-2255, helpdesk@umw.edu, technology.umw.edu/helpdesk.
-If we can't help you, we will do our best to direct you to the person or office who can.
+Finally, getting technology help when you have questions is as simple as contacting the IT Help Desk at 540/654-2255, helpdesk@umw.edu, or technology.umw.edu/helpdesk.
+If we can't help you, we will do our best to direct you to the person or office that can.
 Info about Help Desk services, including service hours and after-hours resources, is available on the website.